 Acute kidney failure occurs suddenly.
 Common causes include decreased blood flow to the kidneys (caused by heart failure, low blood pressure, blood loss), urinary tract obstruction, infection, poisoning, vasculitis (inflammation of the blood vessels).

 When the kidneys become damaged, they are not as effective at filtering the blood, which in turn leads to the build-up of toxins in the body.
 The kidneys also lose their ability to concentrate urine.

 The veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
-There are several medical conditions with similar symptoms, so he will need to run some diagnostic tests to reach a final diagnosis.
+There are several medical conditions with similar symptoms, so a diagnostic workup will be necessary to diagnose kidney disease and determine the cause.

-- Biochemical profile – A test on the straw-coloured portion of the blood which may reveal elevated BUN (blood urea nitrogen) and creatinine levels.
+- Biochemical profile: A test on the straw-coloured portion of the blood may reveal elevated BUN (blood urea nitrogen) and creatinine levels.